 - It requires a small land area for production.

-- A greenhouse protects the crops against adverse weather conditions, pests and diseases.
+- A greenhouse protects the crops against adverse weather, pests and diseases.

 - There are an easy temperature control and practice of IPM ideal for production

 - A greenhouse ensures higher yields and improved quality of vegetables.